charmoniumQ/PROBE/docs/benchmark_suite/README.md

    - **Automatic reproducibility**.
      Provenance data also has the potential to enable automatic reproducibility, if the process trace is detailed enough to be "re-executed".
      This idea is also called "software record/replay".
-     However, not all provenance systems make this their goal.
+     However, not all provenance collectors make this their goal.

    [^acm-defns]: "Reproduction", in the ACM sense, where a **different team** uses the **same artifacts** to generate the output artifact [@acminc.staffArtifactReviewBadging2020].